coderefinery/data-visualization-python/content/customizing-plots.md

    ... many more lines ...
    [12.45950762  4.32352988  6.56724895  3.42215312  0.34419915  0.46123886 -1.56953795  0.95292133]]
   ```
-- Now let's try this:
+- Now let's try with a much simplified two-dimensional list:
   ```{code-block} python
   ---
   emphasize-lines: 12, 13